speechpro/mixup/README.md

 How to use
 ==========

-Utilities nnet3-mixup-egs and nnet3-chain-mixup-egs are intended to be used instead of nnet3-copy-egs and nnet3-chain-copy-egs in training scripts.
+Utilities nnet3-mixup-egs and nnet3-chain-mixup-egs are intended to be used instead of nnet3-copy-egs and nnet3-chain-copy-egs in Kaldi training scripts.
 In order to use mixup utilities you should replace nnet3-copy-egs and/or nnet3-chain-copy-egs here

 https://github.com/kaldi-asr/kaldi/blob/master/egs/wsj/s5/steps/libs/nnet3/train/frame_level_objf/common.py

-line ~122
+method train_new_models(), line ~122
 ```
 ark,bg:nnet3-copy-egs {frame_opts} {multitask_egs_opts}
 ```